Computational-Cognitive-Musicology-Lab/CoCoPops/Billboard/README.md

 Currently, 214 files contain complete melodic *and* harmonic transcriptions (and additional metadata).
 These files have the file extension `.hum`.
-A 100-file subset of these will soon include real-time human-participant valence and arousal data, as well as rolling RMS signal level.
+A 100-file subset includes real-time human-participant valence and arousal data, as well as rolling RMS signal level.
 These files have the extension `.varms.hum`.
 The remaining 525 files contain "only" the harmonic transcription data.
 These are essentially the original McGill Billboard files converted to humdrum format, with some corrections added as necessary.
 These files (without melodic transcriptions) have the extension `harm`.

 All the files share the same humdrum-structure, with differing columns of data depending on what is included.